-Blood pressure may be improved by following early time-restricted feeding (eTRF).
-Both blood pressure and oxidative stress decreased in a tightly controlled, cross over study with prediabetic men.
-This research demonstrated that intermittent fasting’s effects are not due solely to weight loss and that eTRF may improve some aspects of cardiometabolic health.
+Blood pressure may also be improved by following early time-restricted feeding (eTRF).
+Both blood pressure and oxidative stress were found to decrease in a tightly controlled, cross over study with prediabetic men.
+This research demonstrated that intermittent fasting’s beneficial effects are not due solely to weight loss and that eTRF may improve some aspects of cardiometabolic health.

-Ending calorie consumption after 7 or 8 o’clock, maybe earlier, is a pattern you may want to consider adopting, regardless of your need for weight loss.
-Your health and sleep may benefit.
+Ending calorie consumption after 7 or 8 PM, and even earlier when possible, is a pattern you may want to consider adopting, regardless of your need for weight loss.
+Your health and sleep may improve.

 Breakfast is the New Dinner

 Work with your body, not against it.
 Eat food during the day to match your circadian rhythm.
-Start your morning off with a health-promoting, high protein breakfast to help you be more satisfied and eat less in the evening.
-Don’t be tempted to miss eating in the morning to lengthen your fast.
+Start your morning off with a health-promoting, high protein breakfast to be more satisfied and to eat less in the evening.
+Don’t be tempted to skip or delay breakfast just to lengthen your fast.
 Daytime is when you need fuel to be the most productive and active.
 Nighttime tends to be more sedentary, with less need for food for energy.

-While eating earlier in the day appears to be better for your metabolic health, that does not necessarily mean that you have to skip dinner.
-Eat the majority of your food during the day along with a relatively light dinner.
-Overnight fasting while eating whole foods instead of processed foods can help you eat less in the evening as well as help you lose weight more effectively.
+While eating earlier in the day appears to be better for your metabolic health, that does not necessarily mean that you should skip dinner.
+Eat the majority of your food during the day combined with a relatively light dinner.
+Overnight fasting while eating whole foods instead of processed foods can help you to eat less in the evening as well as help you to lose weight more effectively.

 So yes, it does matter when you eat and drink!
-You metabolize the carbohydrates in your food better in the morning after you wake up than at night when your sleep hormones kick into gear.
+You metabolize the carbohydrates in your food far better in the morning soon after you wake up compared to at night when your sleep hormones kick into gear.
 Eating breakfast like a king, lunch like a prince, and dinner like a pauper is good advice after all!